 The Parents and Friends of the Specialized Living Center have a clear policy regarding situations like this: “In the event a client is having difficulty breathing, loses consciousness, has loss of pulse or blood pressure, or is bleeding excessively, DSP’s (Direct Support Persons) areto call 911 for immediate crisis intervention…”

 Often, on this blog, we write about nursing home neglect that happens over a much greater period of time: bedsores, malnutrition, and other similar errors.
-While those errors are more common, a failure to properly take action during a choking or cardiac incident are no less deadly acts of nursing home neglect.
+While those errors are more common, a failure to properly take action during a cardiac or choking incident in a nursing home are no less deadly acts of nursing home neglect.

 If you have a loved one who you feel has been injured because nursing home personnel failed to properly respond to an emergency situation, contact my law offices for a free and confidential evaluation of your case.
 At my law offices we never charge a fee unless we take, and win, your case.